Some Important Ramblings Regarding

 driving.
 It is your responsibility

+or pilot failures and minimize the risk.
 By choosing to purchase and fly any RC sailplane, you are assuming all

 responsibility for risk of damage, harm or death that may result from your